civicrm/civicrm-user-guide/docs/sms-text-messaging/set-up.md

     * API URL: leave as "https://api.twilio.com/"
     * API Parameters: enter "From=" followed by your Twilio phone number from the previous step, in international format with no spaces.
 On a second line, enter "mo=1".

+    !!! note
-    * NOTE: Twilio will only allow you to send around 200 messages per day from each long number.
+        Twilio will only allow you to send around 200 messages per day from each long number.
 If you want to send more messages per day and you cannot afford a short code, you can get additional long numbers from Twilio.
 Include those additional numbers by listing them, separated by a `|` (the "pipe" character).
 For example:
         `From=12345051212|19875052323|15675052345`.
-When you incude multiple long numbers, one number is chosen at random each time an SMS message is sent.
+When you include multiple
+         long numbers, one number is chosen at random each time an SMS message is sent.

 3. Click Save to create your provider.